AliRiaz34/GuitarDex-showcase/README.md

 - Build a **chord sheet** for any song in a dedicated editor, lyrics with chords floated above the exact word they land on
 - An embedded chord picker lets you place chords straight from the interactive fretboard, no typing
-- Import your own tabs or use ones other users have uploaded
+- Import your own tabs and use our tab player
 - Tabs sync to YouTube audio so you can follow along note-for-note
 - Change playback speed, use a synced metronome, or loop a few tricky bars.